Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Discussion

-Although challenging, the possibility of detecting Cepheids up to $z=1$ is an exciting prospect, which may have been realized already since several transients have been identified in the Spock arc already.
-First with HST \citep{Rodney2018,Kelly2022}, and more recently with JWST \cite{Yan2023}.
-More stellar transients have been found behind the same cluster on another galaxy at even lower redshift, Warhol at $z=0.9396$ \citep{Chen2019,Kaurov2019,Yan2023} where the same Cepheids used in Figure~\ref{Fig_Cepheids} would be $\approx 0.2$ mags brighter.
+Although challenging, the possibility of detecting Cepheids up to $z=1$ is an exciting, which may have been realized already as several transients in the Spock arc have been identified first with HST \citep{Rodney2018,Kelly2022} and more recently with JWST \cite{Yan2023}.
+Additional stellar transients have been found behind the same cluster in a different (and much larger) spiral galaxy Warhol at $z=0.9396$ \citep{Chen2019,Kaurov2019,Yan2023}, where the Cepheids in Figure~\ref{Fig_Cepheids} would be $\approx$0.2~mag brighter.
 Some of these transients may have been due to Cepheid variability.
-Long-term monitoring of these arcs will allow to confirm some of these transients as Cepheids, since they should reappear at regular times.
-Microlensing distortions to the magnification will certainly contaminate the light curves, but these are either subtle, with long-term variations extending years, or sudden if the Cepheid star crosses a microcaustic, with magnification which can be well modelled by the canonical law $\mu\propto 1/\sqrt{|t-t_o|}$, were $t$ is time and $t_o$ is the crossing time of the microcaustic.
+Long-term monitoring of these arcs will determine whether some of these transients are Cepheids, in which case they should reappear at regular times.
+Microlensing distortions to the magnification will certainly contaminate the light curves, but these are either subtle, with long-term variations extending years, or sudden if the Cepheid star crosses a microcaustic, with magnification which can be well modeled (and recognized) by the canonical law $\mu\propto {|t-t_o|}^{-0.5}$.